The Personal Landscape

 Requirements: camera with wide to normal focal length, tripod, as well as some knowledge of Photoshop or Lightroom.
 Film photography is also allowed, if the student would prefer to work with an analog camera.
 Knowledge of manual camera settings and basic post-production.

-Tsar Fedorsky is an American photographer.
-She received a Guggenheim Fellowship for Creative Arts in Photography in 2018.
-She was a Critical Mass Finalist in 2015 and 2017 and received an Artist Fellowship Grant from the Massachusetts Cultural Council in 2015.
-Her photographs have been exhibited and published nationally and worldwide.
-Her work centers on personal … Read more
+Tsar Fedorsky is a photographer based in Gloucester, Massachusetts.
+She received a Guggenheim Fellowship for Creative Arts in Photography in 2018, was a Critical Mass Finalist in 2015 and 2017 and, received an Artist Fellowship Grant from the Massachusetts Cultural Council in 2015.
+She will be traveling to Brazil this winter as a Fulbright US … Read more